-This arrangement of shelter-in-place was used with great success in Christchurch, NZ after tens of thousands of homes were left without water or sewer utilities after the February 22, 2010 earthquake struck.
+Shelter-in-place was used with great success in Christchurch, NZ after tens of thousands of homes were left without water or sewer utilities after the February 22, 2011 earthquake struck.
 Officials placed portable toilets at routine intervals in these neighborhoods, and placed portable shower facilities in key locations with attendant security.
 In many cases when the water mains themselves were somewhat functional, temporary water lines were run in flexible plastic piping to the homes, so there was water to drink and cook with.
-Without these measures, managing the thousands who would have been rendered homeless otherwise would have been exceedingly difficult.
+Without these measures, managing the thousands who would have been rendered homeless otherwise would have been very difficult.